Got a Question?

-If, based on your application, you are considered to be a potential adoption candidate, a volunteer Adoption Coordinator will perform a vet reference check, if applicable.
+If, based on your application, you are considered to be a potential adoption candidate, an Adoption Coordinator will perform a vet reference check, if applicable.

 Step 7: Your Home Visit report will be reviewed by our volunteers.
 If you are determined to be an Approved Adopter based on your Home Visit, an Adoption Coordinator will contact you to discuss the status of any specific dog/puppy you are interested in adopting.
 They will assist in setting up visits with available dogs that might be a good fit based on what you are looking for.

 Step 8: If, after full approval, there is not an available dog or puppy that is an ideal fit or it is not an ideal time for you to adopt, we will add you to our Pre-Approved Adopter List.